8 best electronic signature software in 2026 (Tested & Compared)

 5. Proposify

-Proposify is a proposal management platform designed to help sales teams create, send, and track proposals with built-in e-signature functionality.
+Proposify is a proposal management platform with built-in e-signature functionality.

-It offers a structured, template-based system that ensures consistency in branding and messaging while providing real-time insights into prospect engagement.
+It uses a structured, template-based system to ensure brand consistency.
+It also provides real-time insights into prospect engagement.

 Why choose Proposify?